'Friends: The Reunion' web special review: A nostalgia cocktail that runs too long

 A confession: I'm not a Friends superfan.
 I admit I was, however, a pretty dedicated follower from the '90s to the early 2000s.
 The series is one of those that moulded itself into a craze in no time and became a part of the zeitgeist that captured all of us in some way.
 Frequent conversations at parties and get-togethers revolved around analysing various characters and elements of the show.
 Anyone who's seen Friends usually has pretty strong opinions about it.

+Let's get the elephant in the room out of the way.
 Friends is a deeply flawed series that does not get better with age.
 The issues are almost too many to count and are always played for easy laughs - there's ignored sexual assault, body-shaming, sexism, toxic masculinity, rampant homophobia as well as transphobia and almost zero diversity across 10 years' worth of characters.
-Also, speaking as someone who lived and rented in New York City, the show's version of regular living is as removed from reality as Westeros.
+And speaking as someone who lived, worked and rented in New York City, the show's version of regular living is as removed from reality as Westeros.

 Friends: The Reunion can be streamed exclusively on ZEE5 in India.